 A member of the Sixth Form will welcome you at the gates and give you a tour of the site.
 You are then able to choose an area of the school to visit next, where a Year 7 student will guide you around the classrooms, and answer any questions you may have.

-The Open Morning Tours are for Year 6 and parents only following the 11+ results.
+The Open Morning Tours are for Year 6 and parents ONLY following the 11+ results which are released 11 October 2018.
 Bookings are essential via the Judd online system.
 More details and a link will appear here nearer the time.
 These mornings will involve a guided tour of the school on a normal working day.
 Please note that there is no Headteacher talk, however, after the tours there are refreshments served in the Schoolroom and an opportunity to put questions to the Senior Leadership Team.

 For the majority of new entrants, the first time they see Judd after the Open Evening and gaining their place is at the Induction Evening in June.
 Here they will be warmly welcomed to the school and get a chance to meet their new forms and form tutor, where they will take part in activities designed to start the “building friendships” process.
 Meanwhile, parents go to the schoolroom to be briefly addressed by the Headmaster, the House Team and various other key personnel.
 Parents are then able to socialise with other parents in their son’s House over tea or coffee.
 Students then return with their House staff, giving ample opportunity for parents to ask questions of staff as well.

 Pastoral care starts in the summer term of Year 6, with our aim being to visit every Year 6 student (who has gained a place) in their primary school.
 Visits are generally made by the House team; a teacher will meet with your son in the primary environment, which should enable them to feel safe and happy to discuss issues about their forthcoming change of school, a change we liken to an exciting adventure.
 The visit gives us time to find out a little about them, for example, their hobbies, favourite lessons and so on.